www.rockingscots.co.uk

 East-West had a big following for their long improvisations - again,

 modelled on the Butterfield LP's sound.
-(Or soit seemed to me.)
+(Or so it seemed to me.)

-The clubs to go to were The Place and Bungy's - especially Bungy's which
+The clubs to go to were The Place and Bungy's - especially Bungy's

-top of Leith Walk was a huge fire-trap of a place on the top floor of a
+club at the top of Leith Walk was a huge fire-trap of a place on the

-tenement.
-God knows what would have happened had a fire broken out.
-I
+top floor of a tenement.
+God knows what would have happened had a fire

-ventured there only once to see The Moody Blues just after their first hit
+broken out.
+I ventured there only once to see The Moody Blues just

-'Go Now' when they were still basically an R and B band.
-The acid-taking and
+after their first hit 'Go Now' when they were still basically an R and

-their conversion to robes, mellotrons, flutes and mysticism came later.
+flutes and mysticism came later.

 In 1969 I organised Edinburgh's first concert-in-the park in the Meadows.
 On